kt3k/buttons/src/domain/check.md

 - name: note
   type: string
   desc: The note of the check
-- name: button
+- name: buttonId
-  type: Button
+  type: string
-  desc: The button of the check
+  desc: The id of the button of the check
 - name: createdAt
   type: Date
   desc: The date time when the check is created